Trameurs/DofusFashionistaVanced/README.md

 # Spell data & icons

-Spells, damage tables, and icons all come from the datacenter dumps published on the [dofusdude/dofus3-main](https://github.com/dofusdude/dofus3-main) GitHub project.
+Spells, damage tables, and icons all come from the data published on the [dofusdude/dofus3-main](https://github.com/dofusdude/dofus3-main) GitHub project.
 Everything below is scraped from those releases with the scripts in `itemscraper/`.
 Run the commands from the repo root.

 1. **Download the dumps**
    ```powershell